 The 2024 Plan initially provided for the issuance of up to 1,938,799 shares of common stock (the "Initial Share Reserve").
 Subject to any other adjustments as defined in the 2024 Plan, such aggregate number of shares of common stock will automatically increase on January 1st of each year for a period of ten years commencing on January 1, 2025 and ending on (and including) January 1, 2034, in an amount equal to 5% of the total number of shares of common stock issued and outstanding determined as of the day prior to such increase; provided, however that the board of directors may act prior to January 1st of a given year to provide that the increase for such year will be a lesser number of shares of common stock.
-The aggregate maximum number of shares of common stock that may be issued pursuant to the exercise of incentive stock options is three multiplied by the Initial Share Reserve.
+The maximum number of shares of common stock that may be issued under the 2024 Plan pursuant to the exercise of incentive stock options shall not exceed three times the Initial Share Reserve.

-As of June 30, 2024, there were 1,063,999 shares available for issuance under the 2024 Plan.
+As of September 30, 2024, there were 1,004,299 shares available for issuance under the 2024 Plan.